Go Solar for $0 Down — Get Your Free Consultation

 Bottom line?
 Solar panels are tougher than you think—and you’re covered just in case.

-It’s a fair question—and the answer might surprise you!
-When installed properly, solar panels don’t damage your roof—they actually protect it.
+Solar panels don’t damage your roof—they actually protect it.
 Panels shield the area beneath from sun, rain, and hail, helping extend the lifespan of your shingles.
-To top it off, we use waterproof mounting systems designed to keep your roof sealed and secure for the long haul.

-In some cases, yes.
-If your roof needs to be replaced prior to installation, we can get you a roofing quote in 1-3 days and save you up to 25% off the average cost through our partnership with Ready Roof.
+If your roof is near the end of its life, it’s best to replace it before going solar.
+Sun Collectors can help — If your roof needs to be replaced prior to installation, we can get you a roofing quote in 1-3 days and save you up to 25% off the average cost through our partnership with Ready Roof.

 What kind of maintenance do solar panels need?